aws-samples/aws-online-data-migration-workshop/module1/README.md

 **CONNECT TO YOUR INSTANCE**
 ----------------------------

-**Firstly let’s retrieve the Windows administrator password from Secrets manager**
+**Firstly let’s retrieve the Windows administrator password from AWS Secrets Manager**

 1. From **your laptop** connect to the AWS console, click **Services** and type & select **Secrets Manager**